12 Top-Rated Things to Do in Destin, FL

 You'll find lots of different dolphin cruises available.
 Some cruises are on large boats with glass bottoms that make viewing the underwater life easy; some cruises leave in the evening and incorporate a sunset photo opportunity.
-The unique Large Jet Ski Boat Ride and Dolphin Watch in Destin tour zips you around the local area and combines dolphin watching with a thrill component.
 Most cruises leave from the docks located in the Destin Boardwalk area.

 12. Sign Up for a Snorkeling Cruise

 If you want to get in the water and see the colorful fish hanging out down there, consider taking a snorkeling cruise.
 These two-hour tours are family-friendly and generally take place in shallow water, making them ideal for swimmers of all ages.

 All the snorkeling gear is provided.
 All you need to do is bring a sense of adventure, a bathing suit, towel, and sunscreen.
 Boats are equipped with sun shades, restrooms, and all the required safety gear.

 In addition to snorkeling, most cruises take you to Destin's shelling hot spots.
 You can keep what you find just as long as no one is living inside.